â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 • Background information

-• The relevant transaction should be clearly described, e.g. the supplier and recipient should be clearly identified, whether it is a one-off transaction or continuous in nature, whether the request is in respect of a past, current or future transaction.
+• The relevant transaction should be clearly described, e.g. the supplier and recipient should be clearly identified, whether it is a one-off transaction or continuous in nature and whether the request is in respect of a past, current or future transaction.

 • A description should be provided of, and reference to other supporting documents uploaded as part of the Clarification request, to explain their relevance to the Clarification request.
 In the case of long agreements/contracts, references should be made to the relevant clauses to consider.